jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 xml matches the CRFReporter version.
 Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.

-#### GHG inventory files
+#### GHG inventory result files
-The files are text (csv) files with white space as the delimeter mark.
-Each line in the file represent one time series for an emission, some area etc. in CRFReporter.
+The GHG inventory result files are text (csv) files with white space as the delimeter mark.
+Each line in the file represent one time series for an emission, area, stock change etc. in CRFReporter.
 The line begins with optional comment, then the UID ("unique identifier") of the time series followed by the time series itself.
 For example:

        #fl.to.cl# A4DB34A0-1847-401A-92BA-7CCE37611F1A -29.903 -28.157 -26.926 ... -14.865 -14.865 -14.865